 Private Education Alternative Loans

-Private loans, also known as alternative loans, help bridge the gap between the actual cost of education and the limited amount available from federal loan programs.
+Private loans, also known as alternative loans, help bridge the gap between the actual cost of education and the limited funding available from federal loan programs.
 There are no federal forms to complete.
-Mercyhurst University will accept any loan from the lender of your choice.
+Mercyhurst will accept any loan from the lender of your choice.
 Loan limits and rates vary by lender.
-Please visit elmselect.com to explore private education loan options.
+Please visit the ELMSelect website to explore private education loan options.

 Loan amounts and interest details are estimates based on 2018-2019 data, and are subject to change.